SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 and [verification][verify]) and you can inspect and alter the details of the individual transactions within the payment.

-To create a card payment, you perform an HTTP `POST` against the `/psp/creditcard/payments resource`.
+To create a card payment, you perform an HTTP `POST` against the `payments` resource.

 There are four different kinds of payment that can be created.
 These are identified with the value of the `operation` property.
 Each kind are documented